thrashr888/jenngen/README.md

 # JennGen

 AI static site generator.
 Given a folder of pseudocode, JennGen generates a folder of real code.
-Works best with HTML, CSS, and JavaScript, but it can translate any language or text-based file format.
+It works best with HTML, CSS, and JavaScript, but it can translate any language or text-based file format.
 For example, you can use a Markdown bullet list of instructions to generate a Dockerfile.
-Given good examples, you should be able to generate Terraform, Python, or JSON as-needed for functionality beyond a basic static site.
+Given good examples, you should be able to generate Terraform, Python, or JSON as needed for functionality beyond a basic static site.

 ## Running it

-Get your OpenAI key from [https://beta.openai.com/](https://beta.openai.com/).
+Get your OpenAI key from [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).

 Build it once: